genexuslabs/web-controls-library/src/components/rating/readme.md

 # gx-rating

-The `gx-rating` allows displaying scores or rate items using stars.
+The `gx-rating` component allows displaying scores or rate items using stars.

+## Samples

 - `gx-rating` with `readonly` disabled or false: